nucamp/soloai_starter/md/LS05-Configure-LemonSqueezy-Products.md

 ## Overview
 Configure subscription products and pricing plans in the LemonSqueezy dashboard for use with LemonSqueezy-hosted checkout pages.
 Set up products with automatic tax handling through LemonSqueezy's merchant of record service, enabling global sales without tax compliance complexity.

+**Integration Context**: This product configuration is for non-US users who are assigned to LemonSqueezy based on their Paraglide locale (all locales except `en`).
+Stripe products (ST06-Configure-Stripe-Products.md) are already configured and serve US users.
+Both product catalogs should have identical pricing and tier structures to ensure consistent pricing across all users.

 ## Requirements

 ### Functional Requirements